cybertraining-dsc/reu2022/project/install.md

 $ echo "cd cm" >> .zprofile
 ```

-In a short summary, this essentially creates the virtual environment,
-creates another directory called `cm`, then installs
+It creates the virtual environment, a directory called `cm`, then installs
 `cloudmesh`.
 Following this, it sets the macOS startup commands
 `.zshrc` and `.zprofile` to start up in the virtual environment
 `ENV3`.